PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 For example, the ScopeIndentSniff executes on the if statement's token only, but actually checks the indentation of every line within the if statement.
 The sniff uses the scope map to find all tokens within the if statement.

 ## Quieting Output
 If a coding standard or configuration file includes settings to print progress or verbose output while running PHP_CodeSniffer, it can make it difficult to use the standard with automated checking tools and build scripts as these typically only expect an error report.
-If you have this problem, or just want less output, you can quiten the output of PHP_CodeSniffer by using the `-q` command line argument.
+If you have this problem, or just want less output, you can quieten the output of PHP_CodeSniffer by using the `-q` command line argument.
 When using this quiet mode, PHP_CodeSniffer will only print report output, and only if errors or warnings are found.
 No progress or verbose output will be printed.